 “No spring changes the desert.
 The desert remains; the spring runs dry.
 Not one spring, not a thousand springs will change the desert.” ~Ayi Aweh Armah

 I love Kwame Ture.
-In fact, I have this secret joy that I was born on his birthday, twenty-five years after him.
+In fact, I have this secret joy that I was born on his birthday.
 I’ve read some very negative things about Ture.
 I have even heard, from the mouth of an esteemed scholar, negative things about Ture.
 Yet, my love for Ture remains constant like the searing heat of the desert.
 I have this same abiding love for Marcus Garvey, John Henrik Clarke, Ivan Van Sertima, J.A.
 Rogers, Malcolm X, Ottobah Cugoano, Amos Wilson, Oba T. Shaka, and Walter Rodney.
 Just to see an image of them brings a glowing smile to my face.
 These men are “HERU” in my imagination.
 They are the “Sons of the Reflected Light.”

 It is not a womanly kind of sentimental love.
 It’s the kind of love a sister has for her brother.
 Her brother’s bad behavior can cause her all kinds of anger, disappointment, and hurt but the love remains because they shared the same womb and drank from the same amniotic waters.
 Therefore, the negativity I’ve read and heard about Ture is like a spring trying to quell the heat of the Sahara.
 Ture remains a hero and sits on a pedestal in my mind.
 He was a black diamond and his mind was a thing of splendor.
 He shall never be removed.